 Decide the size of your window seat.
 We built this window seat 17″ tall.

 Things to keep in mind when selecting the seat height- Are you adding a cushion and how thick will it be.
 Will the height work if there is a window.
-The location of the window seat, if it is for a dining table 16″ is a better height if you are adding a cushion (which I recommend for comfort).
+The location of the window seat, if it is for a dining table 16″ is a better height if you are adding a cushion (but keep in mind your cushion height) most dining chairs are 18″ heigh so with a cushion you wouldn’t want it taller than that.

 Window Seat Tip- Use a level and go off of that not the window.
 For instance the framers did not frame this window level.
 If we measured off of the window it would have been out of level.